 Hubble Views Saturn Ring-Plane Crossing

-This sequence of images from the Hubble telescope documents a rare astronomical alignment: Saturn's magnificent ring system turned edge-on.
-This event occurs when the Earth passes through Saturn's ring plane, as it does about every 15 years.
+This sequence of images from NASA's Hubble Space Telescope documents a rare astronomical alignment - Saturn's magnificent ring system turned edge-on.
+This occurs when the Earth passes through Saturn's ring plane, as it does approximately every 15 years.

-In these pictures, Hubble can see details on Saturn as small as 450 miles (725 kilometers) across.
-In each image the dark band across Saturn is the ring shadow cast by the Sun, which is still slightly above the planet's ring plane.
-The bright dots to the left of Saturn and in the boxes to the right are some of the planet's moons.
-The boxes around the western portion of the rings [on the right] indicate the area in which the faint light from the rings has been enhanced through image processing to make the rings more visible.
+These pictures were taken with Hubble's Wide Field Planetary Camera 2 on 22 May 1995, when Saturn was at a distance of 919 million miles (1.5 billion kilometers) from Earth.
+At Saturn, Hubble can see details as small as 450 miles (725 km) across.
+In each image, the dark band across Saturn is the ring shadow cast by the Sun which is still 2.7 degrees above Saturn's ring plane.
+The box around the western portion of the rings (to the right of Saturn) in each image indicates the area in which the faint light from the rings has been multiplied through image processing (by a factor of 25) to make the rings more visible.